 - Virtual office hours with teachers

 Class schedules can be synchronous with set meeting times or asynchronous where students complete work on their own schedule within deadlines.
+Teachers post weekly objectives and maintain regular communication with students through multiple channels.

 Comparing Traditional and Online High School Experiences